 The winters in Quebec are freezing and snowy, but that doesn't stop the locals from celebrating with a full calendar of festivals.
 The coldest months of the year are January and February, when up to 30 inches of snow cover can fall.
 Weather in Quebec is wetter than on the prairies, which means more storms and a damp kind of cold.
 Bring a water-and-windproof outer layer and make sure you schedule time in your day to warm up inside by a fire.

-Compared to the wet cold and blustery winds of the Maritimes, the climate in the Canadian prairies is very dry – so even as the thermometer dips to low temperatures it doesn't feel as cold.
-Plus, on many winter days in Alberta, Saskatchewan and Manitoba the sun will still be out and shining, warming the air and making the newly fallen snow sparkle.
-One thing to watch out for is that the dry winter air can wreak havoc on your skin - bring plenty of chapstick and lotion to combat "wind burn".
-You can always count on plenty of snow in the Maritimes, the prairies and Rocky Mountains.
+Compared to the wet cold and blustery winds of the Maritimes, the climate in the Canadian prairies is very dry—so even as the thermometer dips to low temperatures it doesn't feel as cold.
+Plus, on many winter days in Alberta, Saskatchewan and Manitoba, the sun will still be out and shining, warming the air and making the newly fallen snow sparkle.
+One thing to watch out for is that the dry winter air can wreak havoc on your skin.
+Bring plenty of lip balm and moisturizing lotion.